 How much does it cost to have products assessed in Green Salon?

-How much does it cost to have products included in Green Salon’s Positive Product List?
+What does it cost to get products included on Green Salon’s product lists, e.g. The positive list?

 Why are perfumes accepted in Green Salon?